Mahdi-Razi-Gandomani/B-Spline-Learnable-Activation/README.md

 ---

-## 📜 Thesis Document

-For detailed theoretical background, motivations, and full experimental setup, please see [AUTthesis.pdf](./AUTthesis.pdf).

----

 ## 📬 Contact

-For any questions, please reach out to:
+For any questions or suggestions, please reach out to:

-- **Mahdi Razavi Gandomani**
+- **Mahdi Razi Gandomani**
 - **Email**: [mahdi.razi@aut.ac.ir]

 ---